 The other day my family made our very first trip to Costco and my children were blown over by all the food samples, especially the lasagna loaded with spinach.
-I must also mention it was loaded with a garlicy white sauce and cheese, so we are not exactly talking health food here.
-But still, the older lady offering this sample could not get over my children’s enthusiasm for this very green lasagna.
-This is by far not the first time they’ve gotten public wonderment over their eating habits which to me seem completely ordinary.
-But it got me to thinking about how I’ll mention on the blog my general philosophy about getting my kids to not be picky eaters, but I’ve never written a dedicated post about it.
+The sample lady was amazed at their non-aversion to something green.
+This is not the first time they’ve gotten public wonderment over my kids’ eating habits which to me seem completely ordinary.
+I’ll mention on the blog my general philosophy about getting my kids to not be picky eaters, but I’ve never written a dedicated post about it.
 I seem to be succeeding where my own children are concerned, so why not share my tips?

 Let me start by saying that there are no gimmicks here.
 I think that may be part of the issue in the “mystery” we sometimes feel like feeding kids is.
 It’s not necessary to hide vegetables or reward “good” eating with dessert or even act as if every single processed food is contraband, never allowed to cross our precious children’s lips.
 Extremes usually bring about their own set of issues, whether we’re talking about food or pretty much anything else.
 Also, neither of my children have any food allergies.

 1. LEAD BY EXAMPLE